rodrigues-t/react-bootstrap-input-spinner/README.md

 <img src="images/example.png" />

-Set min and max values, use increase and decrease buttons, type value direct into the input, and set bootstrap element properties.
+Set min and max values, use increase and decrease buttons, type value directly into the input, and set bootstrap element properties.

 This project is based on `React Native Input Spinner` by Marco Cesarato.
 Click [here](https://github.com/marcocesarato/react-native-input-spinner) to check out his Github.